AlexM52/info3155_a1/README.txt

 README
 -------
-This file is has been packaged along with a password cracker (passwordcracker.py) and a portscanner(___) for Group 1's first assignment submission for course INFO3155 at UWI MONA.
+This file is has been packaged along with a password cracker (passwordcracker.py) and a portscanner(scanner.py) for Group 1's first assignment submission for course INFO3155 at UWI MONA.

 Student ID's: